Surv-AI/survai-core/README.md

 # survai-core
-Core backend of Survai, handling AI automation, user workflows, and XRP Ledger interactions.
+Survai Core is the backend engine powering [Survai](https://survai.xyz), a consumer rights automation platform that uses AI and blockchain to automate tasks like refunds, cancellations, and data access requests.
+This module manages AI agents, consumer workflows, and XRP Ledger (XRPL) interactions. survai-frontend/